 Ivy's usual 280 day gestation (she routinely calved on that day for each of her single calves, no matter which bull was the sire) would have given an expected birth date of 22 October, so these babies are just over two weeks early.
 The small heifer had a very irregular heart beat which I presume indicated that all was just not quite right with her internally, as well as being extremely small.
 She was very beautiful.

-Out for my first walk this morning to check on the cows, I heard one of the calling in the way which means she can't get to her calf!
+Out for my first walk this morning to check on the cows, I heard one of them calling in the way that means she can't get to her calf!
 Fortunately I wasn't carrying the camera (for reasons I shall shortly explain) so I have drawn an approximation of what I found ...

 The calf (394's baby again) had somehow made his way to the other side of the river and then fallen from that bank, catching his leg around the Manuka tree growing there.
 His hoof was dug into the dirt, so he couldn't move at all and all his weight was hanging from that one leg!